Carnegie Mellon University

 Successful applicants will have:

-- A bachelor’s degree in mechanical engineering or related field
+• A bachelor’s degree in engineering or a related field

-While geared toward students with a background in mechanical engineering, other engineering degrees, as well as degrees with a significant quantitative focus in math, physics or chemistry, will also be considered. - A proficiency in mathematical concepts
+While geared toward students with a background in engineering, other degrees with a significant quantitative focus in math, physics or chemistry, will also be considered.

 Experience with simple file inputs/outputs, arrays and matrices, functions, class and for/while loops is important, as is a familiarity with NumPy and SciPy.
 Experience with other scientific programming languages like Matlab, Octave, R, C/C++ or Java is also helpful.